maythamfahmi/wet-extractor/README.md

 ## 30th June 2017  - wet extractor 2.0 released

-I am glad to announce the 2.0 release of Wet extractor.

 ## 1st September 2016  - wet extractor 1.0 released

-I am glad to announce the 1.0 release of Wet extractor.

 # How to use
 - Import the project as Maven (I use Intellij Community Edition).